snianir/webpage/index.md

 #### 3 Standardization/LC-fitter Optical+NIR:

 - C. Burns: Is there a way forward to improve SN cosmological fits?
-- A. Avelino: Opreliminary results from RAISIN 1 and RAISIN 2 programs with the Hubble Space Telescope
+- A. Avelino: Near-infrared SN Ia as standard candles
 - K. Mandel: Statistical Modeling of Type Ia SN data in the Optical and NIR
 - S. Dhawan: Measuring the Hubble constant with Type Ia supernovae as NIR standard candles